philippstucki/typescript-react-static-export/README.md

 # Todo

--   figure out why bootstrap code in main.ts is not output by webpack
+-   [ ] figure out why bootstrap code in main.ts is not output by webpack
--   only add assets to pages which are dependencies of the page entry point
+-   [ ] only add assets to pages which are dependencies of the page entry point
--   also add assets which need to be prefetched
+-   [ ] also add assets which need to be prefetched
--   improve page / entrypoint definition (entry points should be string literals)
+-   [ ] improve page / entrypoint definition (entry points should be string literals)
+-   [ ] output.chunkfilename in webpack config seems to affect execution of code